lchrusciel/ApiTestCase/README.md

 Sample Project
 --------------

-In the ``test/`` directory, you can find sample Symfony2 project with minimal configuration required to use this library.
+In the ``test/`` directory, you can find sample Symfony project with minimal configuration required to use this library.

 ### Testing